-The most refined and analytical exposure assessments of LNCS to date have been conducted in Europe.
-A total of 19 European peer-reviewed studies on LNCS intake and, further, seven studies from authoritative sources have been published over the last decade, with most studies using a standardized approach (Martyn et al, 2018).

-The majority of the studies in Europe were conducted for the general population, with intakes calculated for the mean and high-level consumers (the high-level intake percentile has been most commonly established at the 95th percentile).
-Generally, there was no issue with exceeding the ADIs for the individual sweeteners among the evaluated European population groups, even for high consumers.
-Furthermore, several studies examined intakes in specific subgroups, including young children and people with diabetes.
+The most refined and analytical exposure assessments of LNCS to date have been conducted in Europe (Martyn et al, 2018).
+The majority of the studies have been conducted for the general population of adults and children, with intakes calculated for the mean and high-level consumers.
+In line with previous reviews, recent research indicates no issue with exceeding the ADIs for the individual sweeteners among the evaluated European population groups, even for high consumers of low/no calorie sweetened products (EFSA, 2013; EFSA,